 The rules set forth in this document are constructed to supplement the USA Triathlon Competitive Rules and shall apply to all competition sanctioned as “Youth Events.”
 For any issue not specifically addressed in these Youth Rules, the relevant USAT Competitive Rules shall apply.

 Penalties.
 The type of penalty for violating a specific rule is listed at the end of the rule as either “T” for Time or “DQ” for Disqualification.
-Time penalties shall be administered according to the table and are added to the participant’s final time.
+Time penalties shall be administered per the table and are added to the participant’s final time.

 Membership and Eligibility